Mrfoofums/AngularOpenTracing/Readme.md

 That's it! :)

 # Extending Our Interceptor
-Obivously this is just a code snippet and not a plugin, so you cna change this in any way that makes sense for you.
+Obivously this is just a code snippet and not a plugin, so you can modify this in any way that makes sense for you.
 With tracing, how you identify operations and tagging schemes is ultimately up to you.
 In my next version, I will add configuration to allow sets of tags for success and error states.

+Some things to consider:
+1. Being able to batch API calls into a single operation
+2. Error handling in the interceptor will preempt all other error handling, so be sure to add additional interceptors/request handlers as necessary.
+3.